Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

-the environment radiates atmosphere #healthiest using tummo to melt the infrastructure will lose your head; melt a different mountain topeak https://youtu.be/TILjzuBGkRc
+the environment radiates atmosphere #healthiest using tummo to melt the infrastructure will lose your head; melt a different mountain topeak https://youtu.be/TILjzuBGkRc not only for gas leaks; also for dealing ganja,..

 stoner list
  https://www.youtube.com/watch?v=YhiPOg_Ir9c